 Let's start with landfills: landfills are anaerobic, meaning they lack oxygen, which is necessary for organic matter to break down in a healthy way.
-In the anaerobic environment of a landfill, decomposing matter emits more methane, a greenhouse gas 23x more potent than CO2.
+In the anaerobic environment of a landfill, decomposing matter emits more methane, a greenhouse gas that’s much more potent than CO2.
 Keeping materials out of landfills is one critical route to tackling climate change.

 Zero waste is also important for another reason.
 Beyond just keeping items out of landfills, it works to keep unnecessary products out of the production stream entirely, by encourages consumers to move away from single-use products in favor of long-lasting ones that are used again and again.

 I like to think about the example of a plastic spoon.
-If I used a plastic spoon every morning, and threw it away at the end of breakfast each day for a month - not only will those 31 plastic spoons sit in the landfill for longer than I'll be alive, but also that's 31 spoons of plastic material that needed to be mined, shipped to factories, made into forks, and shipped to me.
-When I reframe it that way, it makes just washing and reusing a metal spoon seem much more convenient in the long term.
+If I used a plastic spoon every morning and threw it away at the end of breakfast each day for a month, not only will those 31 plastic spoons sit in the landfill for decades if not centuries, but also that's 31 spoons of plastic material that needed to be mined, shipped to factories, made into forks, and shipped to me.
+When I reframe it that way, it makes just washing and reusing a metal spoon seem like not that big of an inconvenience.
 To that spoon, now add paper napkins, plastic water bottles, plastic bags, cling wrap, tissues and every other disposable thing we touch each day.
 Zero waste has the potential to add up to a big impact.